purhya/career/README.md

 When I'm learning TypeScript and wanting to go deeper, and also found no good css plugin at that moment, so I created this plugin to practice my TypeScript skill.

-It is 10x faster with only 1/10 memory usage and package size than it's competitors.
+It provides more features, is 10x faster with only 1/10 memory usage and package size than it's competitors.
 Has 590K installs recently.

 ### [Azeroth Venture](https://wow.playjournals.com/classic/en/)